!!!!! If you take a 3rd party converted car to Volvo for software updates, it will undo the conversion !!!!!!

 What software should I use?

 Vdash from www.d5t5.com can do the conversion for all platforms.
-P3Tool can do some aspects on P3 cars.
-However P3tool cannot load new languages to cars.
-For instance, pre sensus P3 cars, Vdash actually loads the new Dash and radio languages onto the car.
+P3Tool can do most aspects on P3 cars.
+However P3tool cannot load new languages to cars .
+For instance, pre sensus P3 cars, Vdash actually loads the dash and radio languages onto the car.
 They aren’t “options” that are selected, they are full language conversions.
 Or to put it more simply, P3tool cannot change the dash and/or radio language on Pre sensus P3 platform cars, or the dash language on mechanical gauge P3 dashboards.

 Cem pin codes and how to get them…..